wootfish/sohliloquies/drafts/dht-size-estimation.md

 \end{align}
 $$

-This gives the value of n for which the squared errors on each distance in the lookup are collectively minimized.
+This gives the value of $n$ for which the squared errors on each distance in the lookup are collectively minimized.

 In this way, the information from any address lookup can be used to generate a quick estimate of network size.

 <h6>TODO: how are these estimates distributed?</h6>

-The variance on these estimates is non-negligible, although it does decrease as `k` increases.
+The variance on these estimates is non-negligible, although it does decrease as $k$ increases.
 Better results may also be achieved by running a number of lookups in parallel and taking the median of their resulting size estimates.

 <h6>TODO: experimental validation indicated that this has a consistent bias.
 Need to revisit this research, add documentation of this trend, discuss possible causes, and look into the possibility of deriving some sort of correction factor</h6>